HisayoshiMuramatsu/PASF/README.md

 # PASF - First-Order Periodic/Aperiodic Separation Filter

 This is a real-time signal processing algorithm in C++.
-It implements the filter proposed by [1] and [2].
-The first-order periodic/aperiodic separation filter (PASF) has the following three characteristics.
+It implements the first-order periodic/aperiodic separation filter (PASF) proposed by [2].
+The general PASF was proposed in [1], and the definitions, characteristics, and advanced design are described in [3].
+The first-order PASF has the following three characteristics.

 1. Separation of a signal into quasi-periodic and quasi-aperiodic signals
 2. Real-time processing with the simple structure